Close-in compact super-Earth systems emerging from resonant chains: slow destabilization by unseen remnants of formation: Discussion

 During nearly this entire process, the inner four-planet chain remains effectively unchanged.
 All resonances librate at constant amplitudes and chaos is not apparent.
 However, at the moment that the outer chain becomes unstable and its planets reach $e\gtrsim 0.1$, the libration amplitudes in the inner chain jump to a large amplitude.
 From there, they quickly grow until they reach circulation, the inner chain becomes unstable, and the middle two planets merge.
 The final system is non-resonant and excited in eccentricity and inclination.

 A particularly remarkable fact is that the inner system appears to be stable on its own.
-While it receives extra secular precession from the outer system, the separation of timescales between secular and resonant motion ensures that it precesses as a solid object without affecting the mean motion resonances.
-The outer cluster of planets is unlikely to be observed in transit, especially after gaining significant mutual inclination during the instability, yet plays the key role in the evolution of the entire system. {We refer the interested reader to the recent work by \cite{Ogihara2025} for details on the importance of secular perturbations from an outer system to instabilities of inner resonant chains.}
+While it receives extra secular precession from the outer system, the separation of timescales between secular and resonant motion ensures that it precesses as a solid object without affecting the mean motion resonances \citep{Petit2017,Tamayo2021}.
+The outer cluster of planets is unlikely to be observed in transit, especially after gaining significant mutual inclination during the instability, yet plays the key role in the evolution of the entire system. {We refer the interested reader to the recent work by \cite{Ogihara2026} for details on the importance of secular perturbations from an outer system to instabilities of inner resonant chains.}

 This two-phase, outer to inner mode is the most common way that resonant chains break in our simulations, but other pathways are possible.
 Some outer chains go unstable but the inner chain is unaffected (these are counted as stable in our analysis).
 In a few cases, the instability clearly arose from the inner planets and spread to the outer system.
 Finally, in other cases it is ambiguous which set of planets is the main source of diffusion.

 In general, it is not clear why some resonant chains go unstable, although one instability in the three-planet case is understood \citep{Pichierri2020} and heuristics for longer chains are known \citep{Goldberg2022a}.
-We hypothesize that the higher incidence of instability in the simulations with a pressure bump is because low masses and slow migration in the 1 au region consistently creates a very compact resonant chain there that can pass the instability to the inner planets.
-Planets massive enough to saturate the corotation torques and reach the inner system typically capture into wider resonances which are less prone to resonant overlap and chaos.
+We hypothesize that the higher incidence of instability in the simulations with a pressure bump is because low masses and slow migration in the 1 au region consistently create a very compact resonant chain.
+Although this outer chain is stable to chaotic overlap of adjacent first-order resonances \citep{Deck2013}, a large network of higher-order resonances can drive diffusion away from the resonant center and, once the instability is eventually triggered, an impulsive kick can be passed to the inner planets.
+Instabilities rarely occur in the inner chain because planets massive enough to saturate the corotation torques and reach the inner system typically capture into wider resonances which are less prone to resonant overlap and chaos.
 In contrast, in purely power-law disks (e.g., Fig.~\ref{fig:stabsystem}), there is no clear inner/outer system separation.
 The outermost planets have very low masses and the entire chain has very low resonant libration amplitude.